-Podcast: Opponent of I-1000 says voters should reject affirmative-action measure
+Podcast: Opponent of I-1000 says Washington voters should reject affirmative-action measure

-More than 20 years ago, Washington voters shocked the political establishment by approving Initiative 200, which banned affirmative action programs aimed at helping women and minorities gain access to colleges, contracting and employment.
+More than 20 years ago, Washington voters shocked the political establishment by approving Initiative 200, which banned affirmative action programs aimed at helping women and minorities gain access to public colleges, contracting and employment.

 This fall, a ballot measure will test whether attitudes have changed.
 In the Nov.
-5 election, voters will decide whether to repeal a law, known as Initiative 1000, passed by the Legislature and signed by Gov. Jay Inslee that restores affirmative action programs to the state.
+5 election, voters will decide whether to repeal a law, known as Initiative 1000, passed by the Legislature that restores affirmative action programs to the state.
 A vote of “yes” on Referendum 88 would maintain the affirmative action law, while a “no” vote would abolish it.

-On Episode 113 of The Overcast, The Seattle Times politics and news podcast, we hear from an opponent of the affirmative action law.
+On Episode 113 of The Overcast, The Seattle Times politics and news podcast, we hear from an opponent of the affirmative-action law.
 Kan Qiu, a Bellevue resident who is part of the Reject 88 campaign and a member of Washington Asians for Equality, argues that I-1000 would impose what amounts to racial quotas.

 “Our fight against Initiative 1000 is really a fight against racial preferences and racial discrimination,” Qiu says.
 “We want equality for all regardless of your skin color.”